yenpin764/EGL301_Assignment1/README.md

 ============================================
 Select your option:
 ```
-9. By selecting on the ward, the details of the ward will be displayed
+9. By selecting the ward, the details of the ward will be displayed
 ```
 ============================================
 Selected Hospital - Khoo Teck Puat Hospital